lorigirton/Strategic-Crowdfunding-Analysis/README.md

 ## Introduction
 For this project, I was tasked with analyzing crowdfunding campaigns from an Excel dataset provided by edX Boot Camps LLC.
 Crowdfunding is when users utilize social media platforms to raise money for a cause.

 For the "Crowdfunding" worksheet (Figure 1), I utilized formulas and formatting to create a percent funded column with cells filled with different colors based on conditions.
-I also created an average donation column and splitted the column "Category and Sub-Catergory" column into two separate columns.
+I also created an average donation column and split the "Category and Sub-Catergory" column into two separate columns.

 Next, I created a "Success by Category" sheet (Figure 2) with a pivot table analyzing the number of successful, live, failed and canceled campaigns by category and a pivot chart visualization.